meettyj/Web-of-Law_Ranking-System/README.md

 - BM25 retrieval
 - Calculate individual scores
   - Word-level Query-Content relatedness (sum of word similarity with GoogleNews embedding)
   - Key Phrase overlap between Query and Docs (Single item in Query & conbination of query.
-Based on RAKE algorithm, decayed on each position with ratio 0.95.)
+Based on RAKE algorithm, decayed on each position with ratio 0.95)
+  - Timestamp consideration (the most recent the higher.
+Decay rate 0.05 for now)
+- Normalized the above score into range 1 and combined to generate new score.

 ## Example Data
 - Query List: